A good[ish] website

 Web development blog, loads of UI and JavaScript topics

-, but interestingly, a single file or a whole folder can also be checked out from another branch.
+You probably knew that a branch can be "checked out" with the command git checkout <branch-name>, but interestingly enough, a single file or a whole folder can also be checked out from another branch.

 First, checkout the wanted branch: